History of The Music Victoria Awards

 The majority of the band (at least 50%) producing the music must be current permanent residents of Victoria (and have lived in Victoria for at least the last two years).
 The band’s / artist’s music must be available for sale in Victoria and the band / artist must perform in Victoria regularly.

 If the act is performing under a solo artist name, the 50% rule does not apply to members of their backing band.
 The lead performer must reside in Victoria (and have done so for at least two years) to be eligible.

-If an artist has moved away recently, they are eligible as long as they were living in Victoria for 2 years immediately prior to and during the making of their submitted music/live activity.
+If an artist or producer has moved away recently, they are eligible as long as they were living in Victoria for 2 years immediately prior to and during the making of their submitted music/live activity.

 What is ‘Best’?

 Depending on the category and in the opinion of the judges, the nominee who shows the most excellence in contemporary music in the period between 1 September 2019 – 30 June 2020.
 Factors considered include but are not limited to – connection with audience; volume and quality of shows; live appeal; innovation and Victorian spirit.

 As a guide but not a definition – an album would be generally accepted to have at least nine tracks, or 33 minutes in length, and a minimum requirement that a track includes at least 20 seconds of music.
 We understand that artists define whether their release is an album or ep, and some genres are more likely to have short songs and therefore; albums that fall short of 33 minutes in length.